Bring back England's missing trees

 Despite their importance, just 13% of the UK’s total land area has tree cover (compared to an EU average of 35%).

-We believe one of the best solutions to protect our environment and achieve net zero emissions (removing as many emissions as we produce) is to double UK forest by 2045, but government targets currently fall well short.
+We believe one of the best solutions to protect our environment and achieve net zero emissions (removing as many emissions as we produce) is to double UK forest, but government targets currently fall well short.

 Where should we plant trees?

-Friends of the Earth wants to double UK woodland cover by 2045 in order to tackle the climate emergency and make more space for nature.
+Friends of the Earth wants to double UK woodland cover in order to tackle the climate emergency and make more space for nature.

 But is there really space in the UK to double tree cover?
 And where’s best to grow all those trees?